RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

   :red:`IMPORTANT` RCIC may say "no" to your software request.
 We simply do not have the staff time to install every requested software component.
 We prioritize software that has wide applicability.
-Applications that you want to "evaluate" are seldomly (if ever) installed by RCIC.
+Applications that you want to "evaluate" are seldom (if ever) installed by RCIC.

   In the end, it's a partnership to get new software added to HPC3.
 We need good information from you and a willingness to validate the installed software.